-Web designers and design agencies can be set up in a variety of ways.
-Know who the person is who will be doing the work.
+Web designers and design agencies can be set up in various ways.
+Know who the person will be doing the work.

 Is it just one person freelancing the project?
-An entire in-house team who will all be involved in the different steps of the process?
+An entire in-house team who will all be involved in the different steps?
 Or is the design outsourced to independent designers?

-All of these factors can change the end result, so make sure you are in the loop of what will be happening when the project is no longer in your hands.
+These factors can change the result, so ensure you are in the loop of what will happen when the project is no longer in your hands.

-At Structure, there might be anywhere from three to ten teammates that touch your project, depending on the scope of work.
-However, you’ll work with one point of contact throughout your entire web design project so you don’t have to herd the cats 🙂
+At Structure, anywhere from three to ten teammates might touch your project, depending on the scope of work.
+However, you’ll work with one point of contact throughout your entire web design project, so you don’t have to herd the cats 🙂

 5. What platforms does the web design agency use?

-Different platforms require different levels of skill and usually take a long time to master.
+Different platforms require different skill levels and usually take a long time to master.
 A truly experienced designer will probably not know everything about every platform.
-That’s why they say, “jack of all trades, master of none.”
+They say, “jack of all trades, master of none.”

-The truth is, your web designer should be able to answer clearly and specifically what platforms they use, and what the process is like for that particular platform.
+Your web designer should be able to answer clearly and specifically what platforms they use and the process for that platform.

-A common answer might be WordPress, WordPress and WooCommerce, Webflow, or Shopify.
+A standard answer might be WordPress, WooCommerce, Webflow, or Shopify.
 If your designer claims to be experienced in every platform or content management system, you might want to go in a different direction.

 7. Does the web design agency guarantee their work?

-A website designer that will offer you a guarantee is a sure sign that they are confident in their work and will stand behind it.
-Web designers offer different lengths of time for guarantees, all the way from two weeks to an entire lifetime.
+A website designer who will offer you a guarantee is a sign that they are confident in their work and will stand behind it.
+Web designers provide different lengths of time for guarantees, from two weeks to an entire lifetime.

-It is up to you how long you want to have a guarantee on your website’s design—but a designer that offers no guarantee whatsoever is not a good indicator of a quality end result.
+It is up to you how long you want to have a guarantee on your website’s design—but a designer that offers no warranty whatsoever is not a good indicator of a quality result.

 At Structure, we offer a lifetime website guarantee.
 According to research, the average lifespan of a website is two years and seven months.
 A website’s life span can vary by industry and company, and several factors will determine how quickly an individual business should refresh its website—but our guarantee ensures that our websites will get your business to that next stage.

-8. Will your web design agency give you a written, itemized proposal outlining the scope of work and terms of payment?
+8. Will your web design agency give you a written, itemized proposal outlining the work scope and payment terms?